nicochang18/Machine_Learning_Practice_Tourette_Syndrome/README.md

 # Machine_Learning_Practice_Tourette_Syndrome

 ## Reference
-These data are collected by Yu-Jiun Chen, and manual is written by Chih-Ting Chang.
+These data are collected by Yu-Jiun Chen in National Taiwan University Hospital Hsin-Chu Branch.
 For the detail of this experiment, please read Yu-Jiun Chen's master thesis.

 ---